Facebook influencer marketing is a priority for smart marketers and brands.

 A. The following tactics can help you become a Facebook influencer:

-- Optimize your Facebook profile page.
+- Optimize your Facebook page and profile.

 - Find a niche.